marikgoldstein/video_interpolants/README.md

 ```
 --load_model_ckpt_path ${CKPT_PATH}
 ```

+If using CKPT the ```kth_model_ours.pt``` checkpoint use --interpolant_type ours, and if using the linear checkpoint, use --interpolant_type linear

-And to run a regular experiment set --overfit batch to --overfit none
+To run a regular (non-overfitting/debugging) experiment, set --overfit batch to --overfit none

 # Acknowledgements